rms1000watt/rms1000watt.github.io/hugo/content/about.md

 # Ryan Smith

-### I'll save you from having to read a cheesy headline...
-Whoops!
+### Building Tech

 Trained in Physics and Engineering.
 Working as a Senior Software Engineer at [Lantern Credit](www.lanterncredit.com).
+Interested in Software, Hardware, IT, Data Science, Physics, IoT, Entrepreneurship, etc. (but I actually take the time to understand the fundamentals).
 Checkout my Linkedin for more info and contact details.
 Checkout my Github for my awesome projects!